Updated July 4, 2019

 While The Disneyland Band sets up in front of the castle, the characters will walk down this path and then toward Snow White’s Grotto and into the Enchanted Chamber shop in the castle to wait until it’s their turn to join the show.

 Here are a few walking by:

-After they walk by, go set up to the left of the small Thumper statue that sits beyond the gate on the path to Snow White’s Grotto.
+After they walk by, go set up to the left of the small Thumper statue that sits beyond the gate on the path to Snow White’s Grotto, facing the castle.
 From there, you’ll get to see them cross the bridge.
 It will look like this:

 Then, move back into the hub and wait for them to walk by on their way down Main Street before stopping finally at the Main Street Railroad Station for their show.
 You’ll see them walk by like in this photo.
 Join them.
 It’s fun!

 ***At no point can any of these characters stop to take selfies, photos, or sign autograph books.
 They’re en route to perform.
 But, very few people know to set up in these spots for an up close view.
 Enjoy it. 🙂

 Some Tips on How to Meet the Characters

 - Try to relax.
 Remember, without telling your children, that there are people inside the costumes.
 I try to be gracious and silly and make them as comfortable as they’re trying to make me.